MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/troubleshoot-plug-in.md

 Blocking may be due to other concurrent operations.
 Your code may work fine in isolation in a test environment and still be susceptible to conditions that will only occur when multiple users are initiating the logic in your plug-in.

-When writing plug-ins, it is essential to understand how to design customizations that are scalable.
+When writing plug-ins, it's essential to understand how to design customizations that are scalable.
 More information: [Scalable Customization Design in Dataverse](scalable-customization-design/overview.md)

 ### Cascade operations